maelstrom-software/maelstrom/website/content/blog/0.12.0/index.md

 set, Maelstrom will bail out early if the given number of failures are encountered.

 This change pairs well with the new scheduling changes.
-If you run, say `cargo maelstrom --stop-after=1`, then it will exercise your new tests first, and bail out immediately if any of them fail.
+If you run, say <tt>cargo maelstrom -\-stop-after=1</tt>, then it will exercise your new tests first, and bail out immediately if any of them fail.
 Then, while you're fixing your code to make tests pass, Maelstrom will run all of the tests that previously failed first, and bail out if any of them failed again.
 This really reduces the